 There’s an ever-growing body of research which supports the importance for kids to regularly get active, get outside, and get in touch with mother nature.
-We now know that fresh air is not just good for the well being of an adventurous kid, but fundamental to their development, helps them connect to the world around them, and provides beneficial opportunities to learn about risk.
+We now know that fresh air is not just good for the well being of an adventurous kid, but fundamental to their development, helps them connect to the world around them, and provides beneficial opportunities to learn about risk, and outdoor gifts encourage this connection even further.

-If you want to encourage someone you know to get out, get active, and get adventurous, then we’ve got some great adventure gift ideas that we hope may help nurture and encourage their adventurous kid spirit and develop a richer appreciation and deeper roots to nature.
+If you want to inspire your littles to get out, get active, and get adventurous, then we’ve got some great outdoor gift ideas that we hope may help nurture their adventurous kid spirit and develop a richer appreciation for nature.

 * Purchase through our affiliate links and help keep our lights on without any extra expense to you!

-This simple Newtonian reflector telescope on a rotating tabletop stand makes it easy to view the night sky.
+This simple Newtonian reflector telescope on a rotating tabletop stand is a great outdoor gift, making it easy to view the night sky.
 FirstScope is a perfect option for any entry-level astronomer.

 - 76mm aperture reflector optical tube